mnlipp/jdrupes-httpcodec/overview.md

 ![HTTP Decoder](http-decoder.svg)

-In addition, it is possible to specify a maximum header length to avoid that a malicious request fills all your memory.
+In addition, it is possible to specify a maximum header length to prevent a malicious request from filling all your memory.
 And you can {@linkplain org.jdrupes.httpcodec.protocols.http.HttpDecoder#isClosed() query}
 if the decoder has reached the closed state, i.e. won't decode more messages, because the connection should be closed (if indicated by the result) or